Black Rain Frog Facts

-In color, the Black Rain Frog is typically an extremely dark brown and the skin is highly granular in nature.
+- Firstly, the Black Rain Frog or Breviceps fuscus looks rather grumpy.
+But, it is actually quite a harmless little frog. extremely dark brown and the skin is highly granular in nature.

 Black Rain Frog Range, Habitat, and Ecology

-During intercourse, the female excretes a sticky substance to prevent the male from slipping away.
+Quite uniquely, during intercourse, the female excretes a sticky substance to prevent the male from slipping away.
 After the female lays eggs, the male will typically remain to guard them until hatching occurs.

 Though the endemic range is highly restricted, the IUCN has listed it as a species of Least Concern.
 This is because its numbers appear to be plentiful and stable within its endemic range, at least for now.